The name of this organization shall be the Governor's Committee for People with Disabilities, hereinafter referred to as the Governor's Committee.

-B. The Executive Committee will schedule regular meetings of the Governor’s Committee at least four times each calendar year.
+D. The Executive Committee will schedule regular meetings of the Governor’s Committee at least four times each calendar year.

 Section 2: Quorum

-Section 3: Reimbursement of Expenses
+Section 3: Reimbursement of Travel Expenses

-Section 1: Officers Listed
+Section 1: Officers

 Section 2: Tenure

-Section 3: Duties of Officers
+Section 3: Duties of Chairperson

-C. The Chairperson shall be the official representative of the Governor's Committee but may delegate this responsibility when appropriate and necessary.
+C. The Chairperson shall be the official representative of the Governor's Committee, but may delegate this responsibility when appropriate and necessary.

-Section 4: Resignation, Vacancies, and Removal
+Section 5: Resignation, Vacancies, and Removal of Officers